jacobhillman1/FinalProject/README.md

 This was my Data Structures final project for Fall 2016.
 It was produced in collaboration with one other student (Will Kastner).

 ## The Metrics
-* Initialized Variables
+* Variable Initialization
 * Variable Names
-* In-Line Comments
+* In-Line Comment Length
 * Indentation
 * Class Coupling